Some people who set off to find “The One” do find it.

-Instead, focus on being with someone that you know is adaptable to change and a willing participant in it.
+Instead, be with someone that you know is adaptable to change and a keen participant in it.

 They have to be open minded in that sense and be game.

-When you stick to that one person that is too rigid and only capable of meeting your needs today, they may be unwilling or unable to change as time passes and your needs change.
+When you stick to that one person that is too rigid and only capable of meeting your needs today, they won’t be eager to make changes as time passes and your own needs change.

-However, can their needs totally change in the future thereby rendering the person that they once believed to be “the one” useless?
+However, can their needs totally change in the future, rendering the person that they once believed to be “The One” useless?

 Simply understand that as a human being, you are ever changing.